jamesaphoenix/Capstone_Project_Predicting_Article_Shares/README.md

 # Predicting Article Shares Within The Digital Marketing Indsutry

-### DSI-9 Capstone Project: A Predictive Machine Learning Regression Model To Aid Digital Marketers
+### DSI-9 Capstone Project: A Machine Learning Regression Model For Digital Marketers

 This project was completed during my time at the General Assembly Data Science Immersive course in London.